maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 for the [stream](https://fs2.io/) that had once fed them and the [Alp](https://doc.akka.io/docs/alpakka/current/index.html) [akkas](https://akka.io/) nearby.
 After three days of search, thirsty and exhausted, Dotty all of a sudden noticed that the queen, still trapped inside the IO-Monad, slightly started to glow.
 The magic sleep seemed to heal the broken parts of the queens soul.
-Suddenly little Int screamed with joy: He remembered that in the prophecy of Odersky the magic mirror was said to invert the queens soul.
+TODO: Suddenly little Int screamed with joy: He remembered that in the prophecy of Odersky the magic mirror was said to invert the queens soul.
 She was foreseen to become the queen of [mirrors](http://dotty.epfl.ch/docs/reference/contextual/derivation.html)!
 The queen, woken up by little Ints scream, slowly began to speak in a deep voice: "You freed me from my own curse, princess Dotty and Sir Jon.
 I know that the Types want to live in a flourishing land and so may it be.